bellgutu/Proof-Ledger/README.md

 ## Deployment

-This application is configured for easy deployment to **Firebase App Hosting**.
+This application is configured for easy deployment to **Vercel**.

 ### Prerequisites

-1. Make sure you have the [Firebase CLI](https://firebase.google.com/docs/cli) installed and you are logged in (`firebase login`).
-2. Set up a Firebase project in the [Firebase Console](https://console.firebase.google.com/).
+1. Create a Vercel account at [vercel.com](https://vercel.com).
+2. Push your code to your GitHub repository.

-### Deployment Steps
+### Deployment Steps (via Vercel Dashboard)

-1.  **Initialize Firebase (if not already done):**
-    ```bash
-    firebase init hosting
-    ```
-    When prompted, select "Use an existing project" and choose the project you created.
-For the hosting setup, use the default options and specify that it's a Next.js app.

-2.  **Deploy the Application:**
-    ```bash
-    firebase deploy --only hosting
-    ```
+1.  **Import Project**: From your Vercel dashboard, click "Add New..." and select "Project".
+2.  **Import Git Repository**: Select the `Proof-Ledger` repository from your GitHub account.
+Vercel will automatically detect that it's a Next.js project.
+3.  **Configure Project**: You may need to add your Environment Variables (like `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY`) in the project settings on Vercel.
+4.  **Deploy**: Click the "Deploy" button.

-This command will build your Next.js application and deploy it to Firebase App Hosting.
-The `apphosting.yaml` and `firebase.json` files are already configured for this process.
+Vercel will now build and deploy your application.
+The `vercel.json` file is already configured for this process.
 # Proof-Ledger